Jeremy Vine: BBC Radio 2

-On 6 January 2003, after several stints as a stand-in for Sir Jimmy Young on BBC Radio 2, Vine took over the weekday lunchtime show on a regular basis.
-The show consists of a mix of news-based discussions including views from listeners, interspersed with popular music.
+On 6 January 2003, after several stints as a stand-in for Jimmy Young on BBC Radio 2, Vine took over the weekday lunchtime show on a regular basis.
+The show consists of a mix of news-based discussions, including views from listeners, interspersed with popular music.
 After Vine took over the hosting duties, the show was revamped.
 While the regular Thursday food slot was dropped, the Monday health and Friday legal advice slots were retooled.

-Monday's The Health and Wellbeing Hour includes either Dr Sarah Jarvis or Rabbi Julia Neuberger, while Friday's Your Money and Your Life, involves a variety of contributors, most frequently Martin Lewis.
+Monday's The Health and Wellbeing Hour included either general practitioner Sarah Jarvis or Rabbi Julia Neuberger, while Friday's Your Money and Your Life, involves a variety of contributors, most frequently Martin Lewis.
 Since 2003, Friday's shows have frequently included a link-up to Rhondda gardener Terry Walton.
 For four years, until October 2006, Lucy Berry served as the show's in-house poet.

 Strictly Come Dancing

 On 10 August 2015, Vine was the first celebrity to be announced as taking part in the thirteenth series of the popular BBC One competition Strictly Come Dancing.
 Vine was partnered with professional, Karen Clifton.
 On the fourth week of the contest, after Vine danced a jive to Bobby Darin’s "Splish Splash", Bruno Tonioli described him as a "Peculiar, off-the-wall artist like Tracey Emin", and Craig Revel Horwood compared him to "a stork that had been struck by lightning."

 In week eight of the show he was in the dance-off, alongside Jamelia, and voted out of the show; finishing in ninth place.
 He also took part in the 2017 Christmas special with the same partner.